(set: $name to

 Choose one:

-* [[This sounds like an excellent idea.
-There’s gotta be cute animals somewhere around here, right?->cute animal tax]]
+* [[There’s gotta be cute animals somewhere around here, right?->cute animal tax]]

 * Regardless, [[all paths eventually lead to languishing.->languishing]]Now that you have a diagnosis, you still need to provide the [[documentation->documentation]] to the university.
 Perhaps they need you to submit other pieces of paperwork too.
 It really does take an awful lot of effort to convince someone that you do, in fact, need what you say you need.
 Not to mention information; you know you will be treated differently, that you will have to deal with new kinds of ableism, once you share your diagnosis with the university.